CubeWhyMC/celestial/README.md

 ## Translation

 All languages except Chinese are translated via Google Translate.
-If there are any translation errors, please submit a PR or issue (English)
+If there are any translation errors, please submit a PR or an issue (in English)

 ## License